BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 type: "modules" # DON'T TOUCH THIS ! :)

 # Title of your project (we like creative title)
-title: "A brief introduction to the bash shell"
+title: "Introduction to Python for data analysis"

 # Your project GitHub repository URL
 github_repo: